-From business settings select data sources, choose custom conversions, choose whatever you want to share and click on the “Share” button.
-Here you can give access to any ad account you want within your business manager or you can assign a partner.
+From business settings, select data sources, choose custom conversions, choose whatever you want to share, and click the “Share” button.
+You can access any ad account you want within your business manager or assign a partner.

-Custom conversions that have been created in ad account level in event manager you can not share because there is no option to share or the share button are not functional.
+Custom conversions that have been created at ad account level in the event manager can not share because there is no option to share or the share button are not functional.

-First of all, you have to go through business settings, select data sources, find custom conversions, click on it and as you know already you will have two options to choose.
+First of all, you have to go through business settings, select data sources, find custom conversions, click on it, and as you know, you will already have two options.

 Add a custom conversion or create a new custom conversion.
-From here you need to choose to add a custom conversion.
-A window will appear and there you need to put a custom conversion ID.
-When you put it, click on add custom conversion and it is done, custom conversion is in the business manager.
-From here as I mentioned above you can easily share it the same way.
+From here, you need to choose to add a custom conversion.
+A window will appear, and you need to put a custom conversion ID there.
+When you put it, click on add custom conversion, and it is done.
+Custom conversion is in the business manager.
+As I mentioned above, you can easily share it the same way.

-You will need to share custom conversions with your partner, your client or you want to get access to your partner’s or client’s custom conversion for your ad optimization or maybe you are going to switch to another ad account or do ads for the same product in another ad account.
+You will need to share custom conversions with your partner or your client, or you want to get access to your partner’s or client’s custom conversion for your ad optimization, or maybe you are going to switch to another ad account or do ads for the same product in another ad account.

 In today’s social media marketing world, anything you can do to create some urgency will most likely help out with your overall conversions.
 That’s why having the right copy and the perfect CTA’s is non-negotiable if you want to get people’s attention.

-But what if there was something else you can do that could visually showcase that urgency in real-time?
-Luckily for you, Instagram has an amazing tool that has time and time again worked with various campaigns, especially when we’ve tried it on our recent PooPail campaign.
+But what if there was something else you could do that could visually showcase that urgency in real-time?
+Luckily for you, Instagram has an amazing tool that has repeatedly worked with various campaigns, especially when we’ve tried it on our recent PooPail campaign.